Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 > **Authenticate (SPN) → Authorize (RBAC) → Deploy (Helm)** 🚀

-### Question #33
+### Question #28

-DRAG DROP You have an Azure DevOps organization named Contoso.
+You have an Azure DevOps organization named Contoso.

 You have 10 Azure virtual machines that run Windows Server 2019.

 The virtual machines host an application that you build and deploy by using Azure Pipelines.

 Each virtual machine has the Web Server (IIS) role installed and configured.

 You need to ensure that the web server configurations on the virtual machines is maintained automatically.

 The solution must provide centralized management of the configuration settings and minimize management overhead.

 Which four actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.